alisokovic/SnakeGame/README.md

 # SnakeGame
-snake game from "Clear Code" youtube channel
+snake game from the "Clear Code" youtube channel.
+This repo is created for learning github.